Resources

 12}

-method, you should return an array. we merge the data into the
+in apply method, you should return an array. we merge the data into the

 related resource instance using the array key that you defined.

-key on response.
+data key on response.

-Collection Query just can be registered on ValravnResourceCollection
+Collection Query just can be registered on VResourceCollection instances.

 1use Hans\Valravn\Http\Resources\Contracts\VJsonResource;

-2use Hans\Valravn\Http\Resources\Contracts\CollectionQuery;
+2use Hans\Valravn\Http\Resources\Contracts\VCollectionQuery;

 3

-4class RelatedExamplesCollectionQuery extends CollectionQuery {
+4class RelatedExamplesCollectionQuery extends VCollectionQuery {

 5